Have I ever told you about some of my food exploits, the ones that brought me to what I’m now doing? Maybe not…

 So my “Foodie” world and my “Autism” world are starting to overlap.
-In January of 2016, I led a small group through a 3-month process to start healing the gut.
+In January of 2016 and 2017, I led a small group through a 3-month process to start healing the gut.
 We saw:

 I’m going to keep doing it again, but to absolutely minimize die-off detox symptoms, I’ve added another piece.
 From mid October to mid December, I’ll lead a group into the very last stage of the SCD or GAPS diet — the diet that heals the gut lining so that it can once-again host the probiotic microbes that keep us healthy.

 Lots of people have done what I did, made a major diet change for themselves, for their child, or for their family.
 But I have to tell you, this is definitely the long, hard haul.

 There is a MUCH easier way, that is fun, social, and inspiring.
 And that requires making a change in the company of a larger, guided team.
 If you want:

 Your enjoyment of the foods that will turn your life around is my top priority.
 If it smells, looks, and tastes great, you might have more company than you think — that’s often how it works, especially once you start seeing health gains.